STUDIOBA showed new work with Chicagoland, an exhibition at Wanted Design 2014, May 16-19 2014, in New York.

-Interchangeable components, advanced plastics, energy-efficient lighting, maximal output.
+Interchangeable components, advanced plastics, energy-efficient lighting, maximum pleasure.
 More than thirty unique luminaires were presented in the Where is Where exhibition at the School of the Art Institute of Chicago June 11 - 25, 2011.

 From its beginnings as a 93,500 s.f. meatpacking facility, The Plant is being converted into a net-zero energy food business incubator.
 A complex and highly interrelated system, The Plant will hold indoor demonstration farms and educational facilities operated by Plant Chicago, NFP and will incubate sustainable food businesses by offering permanent tenant spaces at low rent and low energy costs.

-Each year, The School of the Art Institute's incoming Master of Design students spends six weeks in a pre-term boot camp exploring the how and when of rough and refined design visualization and prototyping.
+Each year, incoming Master of Design students at The School of the Art Institute of Chicago spend six weeks in a pre-term boot camp exploring the how and when of rough and refined design visualization and prototyping.
 Through daily and weekly projects the class advances digital design skills and gains comprehensive exposure to the fabrication and production capabilities across the School of the Art Institute of Chicago.
 Using these capabilities and tools, students in the course explore approaches to visualization and construction ranging from simple to sophisticated and exhibit drawings and objects developed through integrated approaches.
 This summer, the Designed Objects boot camp culminated in a week-long 3D printing intensive, a low- to medium-fidelity laboratory that explored, in part, the idea of ubiquitous 3D printing.

 Glazed, slip-cast English porcelain.
 Limited edition (10 pc.), 2012.

 Digital and analog patterns for screen printing and digitally-printed fabrics and papers.
-"American Toile de Jouy", "Stripes" (screen print on synthetic fabric), "Floating Pink" (plywood, paint, decal), "Houndstooth Invaders", "Fleur-de-lis, circ.1982".
+"American Toile de Jouy", "Stripes" (screen print on synthetic fabric), "Floating Pink" (plywood, paint, decal).

-Papers and yardage will soon be sold through the STUDIOBA shop.
+Papers and yardage will be available in the STUDIOBA shop, August 2014.

 Paradise II, III, and IV are digitally-produced heirloom textiles that nod to the visual arts response to developments in plastics, aerospace engineering, and perception studies in California in the 1960's.